recognizability/shest/README.md

                         A kind of cell typing to consider (default: Cell_type) --batch_size BATCH_SIZE
-                        Batch size of data loader (default: 128) --epochs EPOCHS       Number of epochs in training (default: 20) --lr_reconstructor LR_RECONSTRUCTOR
-                        Learning rate of optimizer for reconstructor (default: 0.01) --lr_classifier LR_CLASSIFIER
+                        Batch size of data loader (default: 128) --epochs EPOCHS       Number of epochs in training (default: 30) --lr LR               Learning rate of optimizer (default: 0.01) --train               Retrain the model (default: False) --rotate              Rotate the images in 0, 90, 180 and 270 degree (default: False)
-                        Learning rate of optimizer for classifier (default: 0.1) --train_reconstructor
-                        If set, retrain the reconstruction model (default: False) --train_classifier    If set, retrain the classification model (default: False)
 ```